vincenzoauteri/frontend-nanodegree-mobile-portfolio/README.md

 - The first suggestion is to optimize images.
 In particular recording the timeline on Google Developer Tools shows that pizzeria.jpg is a whopping ~2.5 MB and takes ~1.5s to download.

-- Resized and compressed images with Photoshop usign "save for web".
+- Resized and compressed images with Photoshop using the "save for web" option.

 - The next issue seems to be the analytics.js script that is blocking.
-Since it is not needed to render the page, we can set it with async.
+Since it is not needed to render the page, we can set it to async.

 - Then we have render blocking css.
 The most immediate improvement seems to be adding a media="print" attribute when loading print.css, since it seems related only to printing, and won't loaded by the browser normally.